Tear-drop/Tear-drop/README.md

 hyello .
-i am teardrop/luka/boombox whatever you want to call me . my current interests are ut/dr , starters (movieunleashers) , pokemon , hylics , SFAWTDE , and grace (I dont support the owners actions) my mother ate fries . tonya ate slices . drew ate donuts . and i ate it all . i like listening to any kind of music , but i enjoy breakcore , rock , grunge , and otherwise loud songs . i do what i think is funny and if you dont think im funny then i will cry
+i am teardrop/luka/boombox whatever you want to call me . my current interests are ut/dr , starters (movieunleashers) , pokemon , hylics , SFAWTDE , and grace (I dont support the owners actions)

+i like listening to any kind of music , but i enjoy breakcore , rock , grunge , and otherwise loud songs . i do what i think is funny and if you dont think im funny then i will cry